 Procedures for individual and business bankruptcy proceedings.
 Preparation of basic bankruptcy documents and review of creditor/debtor remedies under the bankruptcy laws.
+Prerequisite: ENG 101 or ENG 103; LAW 100.

 LAW215.
 Legal Research and Writing I (4).

 Principles and techniques for conducting legal research.
 Emphasis on sources of law, utilization of primary and secondary sources, and case briefing.
 Extensive practice in writing research memoranda and reports.